theforeman/foreman-infra/docs/redmine.md

 ## Deployment

-Redmine is deployed on a Scaleway VM, in the Paris datacenter.
-The box runs Centos7, and consequently uses Ruby 2.0 and PSQL 9.2.
+Redmine is deployed on VM at Conova.
+The box runs CentOS Stream 9, and consequently uses Ruby 3.0 and PSQL 13.

 A copy of the git repository is stored here: https://github.com/theforeman/redmine/.
 When upgrading Redmine it is required to rebase our changes onto the new upstream ref, and then push that back to our fork.